tomjoht/documentation-theme-jekyll/pages/mydoc/mydoc_series.md

 ## Using series for pages

 You create a series by looking for all pages within a tag namespace that contain certain frontmatter.
-Here's a <a href="{{ "/mydoc_seriesdemo1" | prepend: site.baseurl }}" class="noCrossRef">demo</a>.
+Here's a [demo][mydoc_seriesdemo1]</a>.

 ## 1. Create the series button